-based mortgage pricing.12 As indicated by the F-test at the bottom of Table 2, the coefficients for the political variables are jointly statistically significant at the 1 percent in all regressions.
-As shown in the left column for the full sample, all else equal, borrowers in districts represented by a Congressional Leader received a 1.7 percent discount on the interest rate.13 In results available on request, we have also estimated this specification including county/year/month fixed effects.
+Controlling for these attributes as well as state/ year/month fixed effects and the zip code's annual total employment, we focus on the role of Congressional influence in determination of New Century risk-based mortgage pricing.
+As indicated by the F-test at the bottom of Table 2, the coefficients for the political variables are jointly statistically significant at the 1 percent in all regressions.
+As shown in the left column for the full sample, all else equal, borrowers in districts represented by a Congressional Leader received a 1.7 percent discount on the interest rate.
+13 In results available on request, we have also estimated this specification including county/year/month fixed effects.
 In this case, the coefficient on the Congressional Leader dummy shrinks to -1% but remains statistically significant.
-The member of the Finance Committee dummy has a negative and statistically insignificant sign.14
+The member of the Finance Committee dummy has a negative and statistically insignificant sign.
+14

 To further assess the robustness of the Congressional leader pricing effects, we present a placebo test (column (2)).
 We estimate the exact same specification using the same data sample as presented in column (1) except that we create a new "placebo leadership" variable that equals one if the borrower's Congressional Representative is Eric Cantor, Kevin McCarthy, Jim Clyburn, Peter Roskan or John Lewis.
-These five Representatives became leaders of the 113th Congress but in the 2003 to 2006 period they were not part of the leadership.
-As shown in Table Two's column (2), borrowers in those representatives' districts do not receive a loan pricing discount.15
+These five Representatives became leaders of the 113th Congress but in the 2003-2006 period they were not part of the leadership.
+As shown in Table Two's column (2), borrowers in those Representatives' districts do not receive a loan pricing discount.

-In further analysis, we exclude the leadership dummy from equation (3) and re-estimate the equation including Representative fixed effects for each of the six Representatives who served in the Congressional Leadership during the years 2003 - 2006.
+In further analysis, we exclude the leadership dummy from Eq.
+(3) and re-estimate the equation including Representative fixed effects for each of the six Representatives who served in the Congressional Leadership during the years 2003-2006.
 For the six Representatives, we find a negative and statistically significant coefficient for three of the Representatives.
 In particular, the loan pricing coefficient associated with Hoyer is -.022.
-The mortgage pricing coefficient is -.019 in Tom Delay's district and is -.015 in Nancy Pelosi's district.
-These three Representatives received 74 percent (8310 out
+The mortgage pricing coefficient is -.019 in Tom Delay's district and is -.015

-12 In column 1, we also control for loan type and borrower's race.
+&lt;sup>12 In column 1, we also control for loan type and borrower's race.
 These coefficient estimates are suppressed to conserve space but are available on request.
 All else equal, blacks pay .7% higher interest rates than whites.

-13 Given that the average loan amount was \$200,000 and the average interest rate was 8 percent, this works out to an annual household savings of roughly \$150.
+&lt;sup>13 Given that the average loan amount was \$200,000 and the average interest rate was 8 percent, this works out to an annual household savings of roughly \$150.

-14 Suprisingly, the terms spent in Congress variable has a positive and statistically significant coefficient.
+&lt;sup>14 Suprisingly, the terms spent in Congress variable has a positive and statistically significant coefficient.

-15 We thank Sumit Agarwal for suggesting this test.
+&lt;sup>15 We thank Sumit Agarwal for suggesting this test.